- retail / distribution

 - SAP Transportation

-INCREASED EFFICIENCY WITH A LEAN DISTRIBUTION CENTRE THAT USES AN INNOVATIVE PICK-BY-LIGHT PICKING SOLUTION AND DEPLOYS MOBILE WIRELESS SCANNERS INTEGRATED WITH THE SAP LOGISTICS EXECUTION SYSTEM (SAP LES)
+INCREASED EFFICIENCY WITH A LEAN DISTRIBUTION CENTRE THAT USES AN INNOVATIVE PICK-BY-LIGHT PICKING SOLUTION AND DEPLOYS MOBILE WIRELESS SCANNERS INTEGRATED WITH SAP LES

 By launching a comprehensive IT innovation initiative along the distribution chain, the fischer Group is ushering in a new era for warehouse and logistics processes.
 Using the SAP Logistics Execution System (SAP LES), a core component of mySAP™ Supply Chain Management, a paperless Pick-by-Light picking solution combined with a mobile real-time data collection solution has been implemented that ensures both speed and stock transparency within warehouse management.